How to Thank Your Community and Team

 Image Via Redcap Cards

-When I first started managing people and communities, I was hesitant about showing gratitude for people's achievements.
-I didn't want to say "Thank you" because I was worried that showing my gratitude would somehow make people complacent or make me seem weak.
-I learned the hard way that it has the opposite effect.
+When I first began managing communities, I was hesitant to express gratitude for community members’ contributions.
+I worried that saying "Thank you" might make others complacent or make me appear weak.
+However, I learned the hard way that showing gratitude actually has the opposite effect.

-I started thinking more about sharing the importance of saying "Thank you" in large and tiny ways when I posted a comment on the 99u piece, "The 5 Most Dangerous Creativity Killers".
-I said in my comment:
+I started thinking more about sharing the importance of saying "Thank you" in large and tiny ways after I posted a comment on the 99u piece, "The 5 Most Dangerous Creativity Killers".
+In the comment, I said:

-"Not being recognized for a huge achievement (in reference to reason #5) is a HUGE creativity killer.
+"Not being recognized for a huge achievement… is a HUGE creativity killer.
 That person will immediately think, why bother?
 Then they'll dedicate their creative energy to something else entirely.
-And if they don't think it immediately, it'll still slowly start to seep in over time.
-Recognize good work, even in small ways like sending a quick 'You're awesome' or 'Thank you!' email, tweet, LinkedIn note, etc."
+And if they don't think it immediately, it'll still slowly start to seep in over time…"

-All managers (and all community managers especially) need to say thank you constantly for reasons others would probably never think of.
+All managers (and all community managers especially!) need to say thank you constantly for reasons others would probably never consider.

-Say it with swag, say it with an e-mail, say it with a tweet.
+Say it with swag, say it with an e-mail, say it with a thank-you Instagram story and mention.
 Just say thank you.
-Here are some ways to thank your employees and community members.
+With this in mind, here are some concrete ways to thank your employees and community members.

 Believe me, everyone wants to feel appreciated.
 Share the love.